rucio/containers/ui/README.md

 This variable sets the MPM mode.
 The default is "event".

+### `RUCIO_ENABLE_SSL`

+This variable enables the SSLEngine in the Apache Config.
+The default value is `True`.
+Set this to `False` if you want to serve only `HTTP` requests.
+If set to False, you do not need to mount the host certificates when starting the container.

 ## `RUCIO_CFG` configuration parameters:

 Environment variables can be used to set values for the auto-generated rucio.cfg.
 The names are derived from the actual names in the configuration file prefixed by `RUCIO_CFG`, e.g., the `default` value in the `database` section becomes `RUCIO_CFG_DATABASE_DEFAULT`.